 This session will explore algorithmic underwriting and other advanced methods of underwriting.
-The panel will discuss regulatory issues arising from advanced underwriting, including questions regarding FCRA compliance, the impact of NYDFS Circular Letter No. 1, and actuarial justification.
-In addition to the regulatory issues, this panel will address the litigation exposure that may arise in this context, including the recent 9th Circuit decision.
+The panel will discuss regulatory issues arising from advanced underwriting, including questions regarding the impact of NYDFS Circular Letter No. 1, actuarial justification, and FCRA issues.
+In addition, this panel will address the litigation issues that may arise in this context.

 From smart phones to consumer purchases, the use of biometric data technology has become commonplace.
 But can biometric data be used to improve life underwriting?
-In this session, Janet Anderson from Lapetus Life Event Solutions will discuss how facial analytic technology can be used to expedite and enhance the underwriting process.
-Ms. Anderson will offer a demonstration of Lapetus’s CHRONOS Solution, which uses facial analytics in combination with biodemographic information and dynamic questioning to make rapid, accurate life expectancy assessments.
-Ms. Anderson will address the future of these technologies as well as potential regulatory challenges to the full deployment of biometric data technology in the insurance sector.
+In this session, S. Jay Olshansky from Lapetus Solutions Inc. will discuss how facial analytic technology can be used to expedite and enhance the underwriting process.
+Mr. Olshansky will offer a demonstration of Lapetus’s CHRONOS Solution, which uses facial analytics in combination with biodemographic information and dynamic questioning to make rapid, accurate life expectancy assessments.
+Mr. Olshansky will address the future of these technologies as well as potential regulatory challenges to the full deployment of biometric data technology in the insurance sector.

 Adam Alter is an Associate Professor of Marketing at New York University’s Stern School of Business, with an affiliated appointment in the New York University Psychology Department.